zacharymansell/underbar/README.md

   the original function.
 - If the wait period is 100ms and the function was last called 30ms ago, another call to the throttled function should schedule a call for 0ms after the wait period is over.

-## Nightmare Mode

-### ES6

-The *ECMAScript* specification is a scripting language specification upon which JavaScript implementations (such as those found in web browsers like Chrome) are based.
-In June 2015, the 6th edition of the ECMAScript standard was finalized, and is commonly referred to as ES6.

-ES6 introduces a wealth of new features to JavaScript while being entirely reverse-compatible with older JavaScript.
-Even the most popular of web browsers like Chrome have a ton of work to do before all ES6 features are available, however, a lot of developers are using ES6 features and you should look forward to seeing more and more of ES6 in the next several years.

-You can play around with ES6 in the latest version of Chrome.

-- [ ] Visit `chrome://help` in Chrome and ensure that you are using version 49 or above.
-Once you're up to date with the latest version, Chrome will accept and run many new ES6 features, allowing you to attempt the refactor described next.

-### Refactor with ES6 Arrow Functions and Rest parameters

-ES6 introduces a slick new feature called *arrow function expressions* that provide syntactic sugar to make anonymous higher order functions (such as those you have been building out during this Underbar sprint) much more concise.
-Arrow function expressions also provide lexical scoping to the `this` value.

-ES6 also provides a feature called *rest parameters* which provide syntactic sugar for making your work with function parameters much more appealing.

-- [ ] Refactor your already-test-passing Underbar functions to helpfully utilize arrow function expressions and rest parameters.
-Assuming your refactors are correct, and that you have enabled experimental JavaScript in the step above, your tests will continue to pass
-  - MDN is the source of truth for JavaScript.
-Refer to MDN's [arrow function expression](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) and [rest parameter](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/rest_parameters) documentation for reference and helpful information to get started.

-*Important Note*: Again, our advanced content is intended to throw you in over your head.
-It is expected you feel underprepared for this particular task.
-Be strong and enjoy moving into the unknown.
-You will thrive in this industry if you learn to love learning with little support.
-Go make some mistakes, collaborate with your team, and figure it out.
-You got this!